 For hypnosis, I come to your home, office or we can meet at a safe outside location.
 My clients are from Los Angeles to Bakersfield and often can't come to me so I'm mobile.
 And I'm not your ordinary hypnotist.
 With me, you can either sit or stand and I'll put you through 3 (15 second) progressive exercises, each one is meant to help you relax and focus more and more.
 And I am the ONLY hypnotist who can help you with multiple issues at once, so write them down and bring the list with you.

 Once you're in this concentrated state of focus, your mind actually become more creative as well as open to new possibilities in your health and in your life.
-And while you are in this concentrated state of focus, anyone passing by can give you "suggestions" let's say to improve your health or life.
+And while you are in this concentrated state of focus, anyone can give you "suggestions" let's say to improve your health or life.
 And since suggestions are just that, you have the ability to accept them or reject them.
-However, while you are in this focused state of mind, if you accept the suggestion because you truly believe it can improve your health or life, then this suggestion becomes the fuel that drives you to achieve that desire to be healthy - on an unconscious level.
-No conscious will power is necessary.
-The program, the desire to be healthier, was first accepted by you, then settled into your subconscious mind, and is now running automatically, just like your heart beats without any conscious motivation.
+If, while a sports player is concentrating on the next play and he or she accepts what the coach suggests, then the player will do better at the game.

 Is hypnosis mind control?
 Of course not.
-As I just explained, you're not asleep, just really focused on something.
+Again, you're not asleep, just really focused on something.
 And since you're not asleep, you can accept or reject what others are suggesting or even ordering you to do.
-The exception to the rule is about volunteers at a hypnosis stage show who respond to "orders" because they want to, otherwise they wouldn't be on the stage.
+The exception is with volunteers at a hypnosis stage show who respond to "orders" because they want to, otherwise they wouldn't be on the stage.